-Money Market: The segment of the financial market in which short term debt financial instruments with high liquidity and very short maturities (U.S. Treasury bills, commercial paper, bankers' acceptances, negotiable CDs, etc.) are issued and traded.
+Money Market: The segment of the financial market in which financial instruments with high liquidity and very short maturities (U.S. Treasury bills, commercial paper, bankers' acceptances, negotiable CDs, etc.) are

+Investment - Policy No. 009 Adopted: 2/16/2006 issued and traded.
 The money market is used by participants as a means for borrowing and lending in the short term, from several days to just under a year.